 - Copies of MIT theses and research publications.

 - Loans of MIT Libraries materials to libraries and businesses, in accordance with library policy.

 Computer and network access

-- Preference for workstation use is given to MIT users, except for government document depository access, which is made equally available to all.
+- Priority for computer use is given to MIT users, except for government document depository access, which is made equally available to all.